as approved by EMS Council on June 23-24, 2018

 RULE 2: Individuals belonging to corporate members of the EMS or to societies having a reciprocity agreement with EMS may apply through their organizations for individual membership of the EMS.

 RULE 3: Individuals not belonging to corporate members of the EMS or to societies with a reciprocity agreement with EMS may apply directly for membership of the EMS.

-RULE 4: Newly elected members shall be informed of their election and receive the relevant documents.
+RULE 5: Members newly elected or in a new category shall be informed of their election and receive the relevant documents.